drakstik/humming/Setting_Up_Bots.md

 `$ sudo ssh -i /path/my-key-pair.pem ubuntu@PUBLIC_DNS`

-### For each instance of a bot you wish to run,
-### dowload and install developer version of hummingbot at https://docs.hummingbot.io/installation/source/linux/
+### dowload and install developer version of hummingbot at https://docs.hummingbot.io/installation/source/linux/ (Download for each instance)
-### dowload and install docker version of hummingbot (Best way to run Hummingbot is in Docker) at see https://docs.hummingbot.io/installation/source/linux/
+### dowload and install docker version of hummingbot (Best way to run Hummingbot is in Docker) at see https://docs.hummingbot.io/installation/source/linux/ (No need to download for each instance)

 # INSTALL GCC
 ============================================================================